Approximate inference of marginals using the IBIA framework: Results

-For this experiment, we start with $mcs_p=20$ and allow it to increase if incremental build results in a CTF with larger clique sizes.
+To evaluate the scalability of the proposed algorithm, we ran it for large networks where the exact solutions are not known.
+Table~\ref{tab:numInst.MAR} tabulates the percentage of large instances in each benchmark set that could be solved using IBIA within 2 min, 20 min and 60 min.
+For this experiment, we start with $mcs_p 20$ and allow it to increase if incremental build results in a CTF with larger clique sizes.
 IBIA could solve all $large$ instances in benchmark sets BN, Promedas, ObjDetect and Segmentation and most instances in Protein within 20 min.
 For other benchmarks, additional instances could be solved when the runtime was increased to 60 min.
 The memory required for the remaining Grids, DBN, CSP and Protein instances is more than 8~GB.
 The increased memory usage is due to the following reasons.
 Firstly, all calibrated CTFs in the SLCTF need to be stored in order to allow for back-propagation of beliefs and the memory required increases with the number of CTFs.
 The average number of CTFs in the remaining Grid, DBN and CSP benchmarks is 22, 58 and 80 respectively.
 Secondly, for benchmarks with large variable domain sizes, the number of variables present in each clique in a CTF is small.
 Therefore, approximation using exact and local marginalization becomes infeasible and the subsequent CTFs have clique sizes greater than $mcs_p$, which results in increased memory usage.
 This is seen in 9 out of 395 Protein instances and 12 out of 54 CSP instances.
 In addition to memory, the remaining Type4b instances also require additional runtime.
 This is because during belief update of each CTF, we perform one round of message passing for each selected link and the number of links is large in these instances.